Psychoanalytic-Interventions/freud-cases/README.md

-# freud-cases
+# Psychoanalytic Case Studies From Freud
-Chronology, bibliography and interpretations related to all of Freud's cases.
+A website and book covering the hronology, bibliography and interpretations related to all of Freud's cases.

+More information to be added soon.